learn-co-students/module-2-code-challenge-round-1-austin-web-012720-rails-first-round-code-challenge-1582905766/README.md

 A HeroinePower should have a:

-- a heroine
+x a heroine
-- a power
+x a power

 Each Heroine can have multiple powers.
 Powers can belong to multiple Heroines.